zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/merge-keep-identity.md

 ## Purpose
 The `MergeKeepIdentity` option lets you keep the source identity value when `merging`.

-By example, when importing a file, you may want to keep the specified value.
+For example, when importing a file, you may want to keep the specified value.